-I have a list, entitled ‘Places I would like to see one day’, created some time back, long before I thought of coming to Durham, and Escomb Church is the first place I put on it.
+I have a list, created some time back, long before I thought of coming to Durham, entitled ‘Places I would like to see one day’.
+Escomb Church is the first place I put on it.
 Thus it was the first eager destination in my explorations of Co.
 Durham.

 It is Saxon you see and an intact Saxon stone building, looking largely as would have done when it was built, is vanishingly rare.
 This also makes it one of the oldest surviving buildings still in use on our shores (it still has services and weddings and the like) and because I’m apparently an increasingly insufferable nerd this is exciting enough to me to write about and therefore subject you to.